inshaal/simple-interest-python/README.md

-# simple-interest-python
+# simple interest using python : project.
-A simple python program to calculate simple interest.
+A simple and basic python program to calculate simple interest.
+[School project]